 He's had swollen eyes, sneezing, runny nose and even hives.

-I started him on 1/2 teaspoon of InLiven and within a few days I noticed his symptoms lessening.
+I started him on 1/2 teaspoon of InLiven and within a few days, I noticed his symptoms lessening.
 I track the pollen count daily, so I know that there have been really high counts in our area since starting it.
-But he hasn't had the really severe symptoms since he started taking InLiven.
+But he hasn't had really severe symptoms since he started taking InLiven.
 Still bad on some days, but not quite as bad.

 I already wrote about my "intense gurgling" and itching ears, constipation, loose stools, and the like (see Why I Don't Have Fermented Foods on My Blog and Probiotics Experiment Update), so I already knew that the InLiven and Fast Tract were working.

 I continued upping my dose of Fast Tract (2 Tbsp is the recommended daily dose) to my current dose of 8.5 Tablespoons per day, spread out in 3 doses throughout the day.